 What Holds the Shape Together

-A protein folds because it is thermodynamically favorable to do so.
-The dominant driving force is the hydrophobic effect: nonpolar side chains are energetically penalized when exposed to water, so the chain collapses to bury them in a tightly packed interior — the hydrophobic core.
+A protein folds because the folded state is thermodynamically favorable.
+The dominant driving force is the hydrophobic effect: nonpolar side chains are energetically penalized when exposed to water, so the chain collapses to bury them in a tightly packed interior, the hydrophobic core.
 Disrupting this core usually destroys the protein.

 On top of the hydrophobic effect, several other forces contribute:

 - Hydrogen bonds — weak electrostatic attractions between donor and acceptor atoms.
-Individually modest, but hundreds of them collectively define secondary structure.
-Every backbone N-H and C=O must either form an H-bond or be exposed to water; an unsatisfied H-bond donor buried in the core is energetically catastrophic.
+Individually weak, but collectively essential for secondary structure.
+Every backbone N-H and C=O must either form an H-bond or be exposed to water; an unsatisfied H-bond donor buried in the core is energetically costly.

 - Salt bridges — attractions between positively charged residues (Lys, Arg) and negatively charged ones (Asp, Glu).
 Contribute to stability on the protein surface.